What Is Threat Hunting?

 - Remediation.
 This is when an attack has occurred, and the team is going in to gather intelligence around the attack and make sure the network or system is now secure.

 The main goals, no matter how threat hunting is initiated, is either discovery, where the team is hunting for evolving threats or difficult to detect threats, or creation, where the team is hunting for additional threat intel, new detection capabilities, and enhanced and refined detection.

 Threat Hunting v.
 SIEM (or MDR or EDR)

 The main difference between threat hunting and a monitoring and detection solution like SIEM, MDR, and EDR is that threat hunting takes a proactive approach, while other solutions offer a passive approach.
 Both are needed to reduce risk and improve security posture; however, they serve different purposes.

 Monitoring and detection solutions rely on known rules to detect known anomalies, while threat hunting is the work done to set the perimeters of those anomalies.
 It comes through data to make conclusions, and it creates the telemetry that is used to fine tune those solutions

 Threat hunting and threat intelligence complement each other but are also different.
 Threat hunting uses threat intelligence (the data set of attempted or successful intrusions) to inform the act of hunting.
 The team uses that data, especially in the remediation stage of an attack cycle, to carry out a system-wide search for bad actors.
 Threat hunting often begins where threat intelligence ends, and vice versa.

 Threat Hunting and Artificial Intelligence

 While the human element is critical to threat hunting when it comes to drawing conclusions, testing hypotheses, and identifying abnormalities, there is often more data than any human could sift through.
 That’s where machine learning and artificial intelligence (AI) come in.
-By utilizing AI, the threat hunting team can narrow down irregularities and create leads that can then be further investigated.
+By utilising AI, the threat hunting team can narrow down irregularities and create leads that can then be further investigated.